 - Clean in the self-cleaning cycle only the parts of the oven listed in this owner's guide.
-Before self-cleaning the oven, remove the broiler pan and any utensils stored in the oven. - Do not clean the oven door gasket.
+Before self-cleaning the oven, remove all utensils stored in the oven. - Do not clean the oven door gasket.
 The door gasket is essential for a good seal.
 Care should be taken not to rub, damage or remove the gasket. - Do not use oven cleaners.
 No oven cleaner or oven liner protective coating of any kind should be used in or around any part of the oven.